raspberrypilearning/sleep-tracker/en/step_1.md

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">

 Keeping <span style="color: #0faeb0">track</span> of how well you sleep can be really helpful.
-When we pay attention to things like if we move a lot during the night, we can learn how to sleep even better.
+When you pay attention to things like if you move a lot during the night, you can learn how to sleep even better.
 Sleeping better makes our brains work better, helps us feel happier, and keeps our bodies healthier.
-Using special tools to track our sleep can teach us how to sleep in the best way, so we feel refreshed every morning!

 </p>